hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/client-stats.md

 ## Why is this a separate process?

 In order to ensure that running client-stats is an intentional action on the part of the user, we have chosen to break it out into a separate executable that needs to be run on its own.
-It can be run on the same host as the validator and/or beacon-node, or on a separate host with access to the remote host ip and port.
+It can be run on the same host as the validator and/or agora-cl node, or on a separate host with access to the remote host ip and port.

 :::danger Do not run a second validator
 You need to run the `client-stats` executable, **not** another instance of `validator`.
 You could get yourself slashed if running a second instance of `validator`.